Chart Color Schemes

 Wagga Wagga Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Aug 2025, Wagga Wagga Surrounds' population is approximately 19,224, showing an increase of 1,436 people (8.1%) since the 2021 Census which reported a population of 17,788.
-This growth is inferred from ABS's estimated resident population of 18,576 as of June 2024 and an additional 593 validated new addresses since the Census date.
-The population density is 2.1 persons per square kilometer.
-Wagga Wagga Surrounds' growth rate of 8.1% since the 2021 census exceeded that of its SA3 area (3.3%) and SA4 region, indicating it as a growth leader in the region.
-Natural growth contributed approximately 55.7% to overall population gains recently.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Wagga Wagga Surrounds' population is around 19,265 as of Nov 2025.
+This reflects an increase of 1,477 people (8.3%) since the 2021 Census, which reported a population of 17,788 people.
+The change is inferred from the estimated resident population of 18,577 from the ABS as of June 2024 and an additional 608 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2.1 persons per square kilometer.
+Wagga Wagga Surrounds' 8.3% growth since the 2021 census exceeded the SA3 area (3.5%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 55.7% of overall population gains during recent periods.

 Frequently Asked Questions - Population